niteraven7/StrivvenMediaHiringProject/README.md

 The application needs to include the following.
 1. Create a functioning login page, and logout feature.
-2. Using the Assessment data provided, allow the user to take an assessment.
+2. Using the [Assessment data](https://github.com/StrivvenMedia/HiringProject/blob/master/Part2-App/Assessment%20Data.xlsx) provided, allow the user to take an assessment.
 They should be allowed to take the assessment as many times as they want.
 3. Store the results of only the last assessment taken.
 (No need to keep the results of every time taking it)
 4. Display the results for the user.

 ### Don't Forget
 * be sure to put the database backup in with your project.
+Or some type of exported schema.
-* if we need to know a password to login, please remember to include that information in the `PULL REQUEST`.
+* if we need to know a password to login, please remember to include that information in the `README.md` in your repository.
-* Don't put any sensitive information in this project.
+* __DO NOT__ put any sensitive information in this project.
 It is public.
+We are not responsible.

 ### Assessment Data
 * [Data File](https://github.com/StrivvenMedia/HiringProject/blob/master/Part2-App/Assessment%20Data.xlsx)